Irockus/wdl-fab/README.txt

 WDL / IPlug - Fabulous Fab Edition

-Forks from great Oli Larkin version
+Forks from the Oli Larkin / Tale versions

 This branch mainly focuses for now on code refactoring/cleanup and re-usability aspects.
 Provides a Cmake build alternative, which makes a new project creation (i.e. in the examples folder) a 2-liner.